European Stability Mechanism: Treaty Establishing the European Stability Mechanism

 In addition to the "TFEU amendment" treaty, the European Stability Mechanism itself was established by a treaty among the eurozone states, named the Treaty Establishing the European Stability Mechanism, which sets out the details of how the ESM would operate.
 Formally, two treaties with this name were signed: one on 11 July 2011 and one on 2 February 2012, after the first turned out not to be substantial enough the second version was produced to "make it more effective".
 The 2012 version was signed by all 17 Eurozone members on 2 February 2012, and was planned to be ratified and enter force by mid-2012, when the EFSF and EFSM were set to expire.
 The treaty was concluded exclusively by eurozone states, amongst others because the UK refused to participate in any fiscal integration.

 The Treaty establishing the ESM entered into force on 27 September 2012 for 16 signatories.
 Estonia completed their ratification on 3 October 2012, six days after the treaty entered into force.
 However, the inaugural meeting of the ESM did not occur until 8 October, after the treaty's entry into force for Estonia.
 Latvia's adoption of the euro on 1 January 2014 was given final approval by the Economic and Financial Affairs Council on 9 July, making them eligible to apply for ESM membership.
-Following Latvia's government giving their consent to joining to the ESM in November 2013, the acceded on 21 February 2014.
+Following Latvia's government giving their consent to joining to the ESM in November 2013, it acceded on 21 February 2014.
 The treaty entered into force for them on 13 March 2014.
 Latvia's contribution to the ESM will be €325 million.
-Lithuania adopted the euro on 1 January 2015, and acceded to the ESM on 14 January 2015.
-They became a member on 3 February 2015.
-Croatia adopted the euro on 1 January 2023, acceded to the ESM on 2 March 2023 and became a member on 22 March 2023 when the Treaty entered into force for Croatia.
+Lithuania adopted the euro on 1 January 2015, and acceded to the ESM on 14 January 2015, becoming a member on 3 February 2015.
+Croatia adopted the euro on 1 January 2023, acceded to the ESM on 2 March 2023 and became a member on 22 March 2023 when the Treaty entered into force for it.
+Bulgaria adopted the euro on 1 January 2026, acceded to the ESM on 9 June 2026 and became a member on 29 June 2026.